stormspirit03/Distributed_file_storage_system/README.md

 #### For Docker images   [![Docker](https://img.shields.io/badge/Docker-2496ED?logo=docker&logoColor=white)](https://www.docker.com/)
 1. Create a Dockerfile on the same level as the 'src' directory.
 [Sample Dockerfile](https://github.com/stormspirit03/Distributed_file_storage_system/blob/main/sample%20docker%20file.txt)
 2. Create a custom network for your project.
 Ensure all microservices, including databases, are on the same network for communication.
-3. Ensure all requirements are mentioned correctly.
+3. Ensure all requirements are mentioned correctly. <br>
    Build the Docker image using the following command:
 ```sh
    docker build -t meta-service /D:/dev/capstone/meta_service
    ```

-where the first part is the name, and the second part is the absolute address.
-4.Run the container using the following command:
+4. Run the container using the following command:
 ```sh
    docker run -d --network=my-custom-network --name meta-service -p 10000:10000 meta-service
    ```
-where '--name' is the name of the container.
-Make sure to forward the port if you want to use it locally.

 5. To know the IP address, use the following command:
 ```sh
    docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' meta-service